MR-GREEN1337/agentcosm/Readme.md

 ## Reintegrate adk builtin tools(google_Search) and understand utility of bigquery --> Englobe agents that englobe builtin adk tools and set em as subagents
 ## Improve code agent to be both robust and fast
 ## implement retry mechanism for failed model call
-## assistant sholuldn't ask itself should be answering
+## assistant sholuldn't ask itself should be answering -- Done
 ## Be able to stream agent steps
 ## Run market research queries/tools in parallel
-## Audio reads previous ai messages
+## Audio reads previous ai messages@
-## Abstract instructions, ai is to user an in-between business ideas finder
+## Abstract instructions, ai is to user an in-between business ideas finder -- Done
+## Add loading state while no messagee streamed
+## Fix lambda issue
+##
 Navigating Liminal Market Spaces to Launch Your Mini-Business

 ![App](App.png)